tomek-skrond/kube-provisioning-scripts/README.md

 $ . .env
 $ ./provision.sh
 ```
+Some shells don't support using `.` for sourcing a script, when encountering errors, use `source .env`.

 This command reads configuration in file `.env` and provisions a cluster according to environmental variables in `.env` file.

 After provisioning, you can access machines using the following command: